 While the X-Arcade controllers work as a keyboard with the default PC connection, there are ways to make it act like a gamepad instead for games that don't offer great keyboard-based controller support.
 The original way for an input device to work as a gamepad was through the DirectInput protocol, which still works on the vast majority of gamepad-enabled games.
 But some newer games, such as Killer Instinct, Mortal Kombat X, Street Fighter IV & V, and Steam, require the newer Xinput protocol that was introduced with the Xbox 360 gamepads (and now Xbox One).
 Xinput works with both Xinput games and most DirectInput games, so we recommend it.
 Below we show you how to make your X-Arcade controller work as an Xinput device or DirectInput device on PC.

-The easiest way is to use our Xbox 360 adapter kit or Xbox One adapter kit (both options requires either a PS2 adapter or 5in1 adapter) to connect your X-Arcade to a PC via USB.
-This allows you to change modes just like on a console and works with any DirectInput or Xinput games.
+The easiest way is to use our new Tri-mode PCB, but you can also use our Xbox 360 adapter kit or Xbox One adapter kit (both requires either a PS2 adapter or 5in1 adapter) to connect your X-Arcade to a PC via USB.
+These options allow you to change modes just like on a console and works with any DirectInput or Xinput games.

 You can also use our 2in1 adapter or PS4 adapters, but this will require using a special driver and software such as DS4Windows, InputMapper, or MotioninJoy (we can't offer support for any of these).
 An interesting history lesson on these here.

 To test it on PC see Windows Gamepad testing.

 Method 2: X-Arcade Xinput (Recommended Software Emulation Solution, huge thanks to Mike Wyatt!)